-- In Nursery class there is one member of staff for every 8 children. - In Reception class there is one member of staff for every 30 children (the size of Reception class is, however, limited to no more than 17).
+- In Nursery class there is one member of staff for every 8 children.
+(1:4 if a child under 3 years old attends) - In Reception class there is one member of staff for every 30 children (the size of Reception class is, however, limited to no more than 18).